LabRAI/PyHazard/README.md

 ## Contact

-For questions or contributions, please contact blshen@fsu.edu.
+For questions or contributions, please contact xc25@fsu.edu.